CNES/aviso-fes/README.md

 - Compatible with **GOT** (Goddard Ocean Tide) models
 - Developed by **Dr. Richard Ray** at NASA GSFC, original code is available [here](https://codeberg.org/rray/perth5)
-- **Configurable inference modes**: zero, linear, or Fourier admittance
+- **Configurable inference modes**: zero, linear, spline, or Fourier

-Both engines share the same high-level API—simply specify your preferred engine in the configuration file.
-The choice depends on your tidal atlas format:
+Both engines share the same high-level API and support the same set of configurable inference types—simply specify your preferred engine in the configuration file (`engine: darwin` or `engine: perth`).
+The choice depends on your tidal atlas format: **FES atlases use the Darwin engine** (recommended
-**FES atlases use the Darwin engine**, while **GOT atlases use the PERTH5 engine**.
+inference: `SPLINE`), while **GOT atlases use the PERTH5 engine** (recommended
+inference: `LINEAR`).

 See the [Prediction Engines documentation](https://cnes.github.io/aviso-fes/prediction_engines.html) for a detailed comparison and usage guidance.